AFNAN-091/EduClock-2.0/README.md

 📄 EduClock app that allows students to view their semester results and download them as a PDF.
 This feature helps students easily save and share their academic performance in a convenient, digital format.

+📝 Resource Management: Access a variety of learning materials, including PDFs, videos, images, slides, previous year questions, and notes, categorized by department, semester, and subject.

 ## :rocket: Technologies ##

 The following tools were used in this project: